rsmkhal/ChatBot/readme.md

 with a square that changes its color in accordance to its mood.
 Red = angry, Yellow = neutral, Green = happy.

-## Gricean maxims

-Magic 8 Ball Bot: The bot follows the maxims as it provides relevant and concise answers to the user's questions, maintaining clarity and being truthful to the extent of its capabilities.

-Bad Advice Bot: The bot may not fully adhere to the Gricean maxims, as it intentionally provides bad advice, which contradicts the maxim of quality (providing truthful information) and manner (being clear and concise).

 ### Assets and permissions to include them

 Sound Effect by Shiden Beats Music from Pixabay, the Content License allows users to:
-✓	Use Content for free
+*	Use Content for free
-✓	Use Content without having to attribute the author (although giving credit is always appreciated by our community!)
+*	Use Content without having to attribute the author (although giving credit is always appreciated by our community!)
-✓	Modify or adapt Content into new works
+*	Modify or adapt Content into new works